adarssh01/adarssh01.github.io/_posts/2023-01-22-50-Linux-Commands-to-Take-You-from-Beginner-to-Pro.md

 ---
 layout: post
-title: "Master the Linux Command Line: A Comprehensive Cheatsheet for Basic Linux Commands"
+title: "50 Linux Commands to Take You from Beginner to Pro"

 # date: 2020-01-26 23:45:13 -0400
 background: '/img/posts/linux.jpg'